marvellouschandan/Linux-Workshop/Day1.md

 But before we dive into actual Git, let's introduce ourselves with some of the **jargons**:

-* Repository-  The purpose of Git is to manage a project, or a set of files, as they change over time.
+* **Repository**-  The purpose of Git is to manage a project, or a set of files, as they change over time.
 Git stores this information in a data structure called a repository.

 > About the .git folder inside the git repository: This is a hidden .git folder inside your current folder where git stores all of its internal tracking data.

 Git has two repository types:

-1. Local Repo- The local repo is on your computer for only your direct use.
+1. **Local Repo**- The local repo is on your computer for only your direct use.
 It has all the files and their commit history, enabling full diffs, history review, and committing when offline.
 This is one of the key features of a “distributed” version control system (DVCS), locally having the full repository history.

-2. Remote Repo- The remote repo is typically elsewhere and for your indirect use.
+2. **Remote Repo**- The remote repo is typically elsewhere and for your indirect use.
 Git refers to the centralized server as a “remote repository”.
 The remote repo is usually not on your machine and is the one shared by the team.
 The team “pushes” commits to it when ready to share with the team.

+* **Fork**- It means to make a copy of the repository (the one being forked) into your account (the account from which you're forking).

-* Clone a Repository-
+* **Clone a Repository**-
 The clone command creates a new local repo from the remote repo.
 Use this command only once to initially pull the files and history from the remote repo.

 Let's clone a repo-